Here today with my updated Napa/Sonoma guide! If you’re planning a trip to wine country: spoiler alert–you will never want to leave!

 Renting a car vs. hired driver vs. Uber:

-Whether or not you can Uber to different wineries really depends on which wineries you’re going to.
+Whether or not you can Uber to different wineries really depends on which wineries you’re going to and where you’re staying.
 Many are right off the main drag which makes ubering a snap–and others are really far up in the hills where you don’t even get reception, much less could ever get an Uber.
-We also took Ubers from the hotel to dinner every night and that was very easy and all of our drivers were SO nice and gave us the best pointers!

 On wine tastings:

-Pretty much all wineries will require reservations ahead of time and many of them book up far in advance.
+All wineries will require reservations ahead of time and many of them book up very far in advance.
 Make your reservations early!
-(That being said, we didn’t, however–it all worked out perfectly as we probably wouldn’t have gone to Amizetta if our first choices hadn’t been booked, and it was far and away our favorite!)

-Keep in mind that you can also split wine tastings between two people, which is much more manageable if you’ll be driving yourself (and also WAY more affordable!)
+Keep in mind that you can also ask to split wine tastings between two people, which is much more manageable if you’ll be driving yourself (and also WAY more affordable!)

-Personally I would stick to two per day if you want to go at a leisurely pace, take your time, enjoy yourself, and have plenty of time for lunch.
+It depends on the kind of experience you want!
+I would stick to two per day if you want to go at a leisurely pace, take your time, and have plenty of time for a longer sit-down lunch.
 Also, keep in mind, again, that Napa is very spread out.
 It can take some time to get from one winery to the other depending on where you’re going.

 On restaurant reservations: